Reconstructing almost all of a point set in $\mathbb{R}^d$ from randomly revealed pairwise distances: Introduction

-We close this introduction by noting that the scope of reconstruction problems is quite broad.
+Finally, we note that the scope of reconstruction problems is quite broad.
 For example, Lemke, Skiena and Smith \cite{lemke_reconstructing_2003} considered the problem of reconstructing a point set based on pairwise distances, where the correspondence between distances and the pairs of points to which they belong is not known.
 As mentioned in their paper, this problem has natural applications in the worlds of X-ray crystallography and site mapping of DNA.
 On the other hand, the problems of reconstructing a point set based on labelled distances have applications in network localisation \cite{eren_rigidity_2004} and molecular conformation \cite{hendrickson_molecule_1990}.